Patel, Rohit put India on top in pink-ball test against England

 Jofra Archer dismissed Gill for 11 and Jack Leach removed Cheteshwar Pujara for a duck but Rohit’s 64-run partnership with Virat Kohli helped India maintain their upper hand in the contest.

-Ollie Pope dropped Kohli at gully but Leach dismissed him when the India captain chopped a delivery onto his stumps to depart for 27 in the final over.
+Ollie Pope dropped Kohli at gully but Leach dismissed the India captain when he chopped a delivery on to his stumps to depart for 27 in the final over.

-Around 40,000 fans thronged the world’s largest cricket stadium which was named after India Prime Minister Narendra Modi earlier on Wednesday.
+Around 40,000 fans filled the world’s largest cricket stadium which was named after India Prime Minister Narendra Modi earlier on Wednesday.

 Our Standards: The Thomson Reuters Trust Principles.